10 Best Laptops, Ultrabooks and Hybrids 2015

 Is now the right time to buy a new laptop?
-It’s often hard to decide, but our best laptop round-up picks out the best ultrabooks and hybrids right now and ones worth waiting for.
+It’s often hard to decide, but our best laptop round-up picks out the best ultrabooks and best hybrids right now and ones worth waiting for.

 One of the most annoying things about buying a new laptop is finding out a newer, better one is due out weeks after you bought yours.
 That's why our pick of the best laptops and best ultrabooks is split into two sections – we’ve included the best laptops available right now and the ones worth waiting for.